Vatosoa285/TP_ML/README.md

 # Supervised Machine Learning Report

-<br/>Students : Théo Fontana - Vatosoa Razafiniary - 4IR SC
+<br/>Students : Théo Fontana - Vatosoa Razafiniary - Dimitrios Nixarlidis - 4IR SC
 <br/>Github access : https://github.com/Vatosoa285/TP_ML.git
 <br/>This report gathers the work done in the labs of the machine learning course.
 It has 3 parts that corresponds to the different labs seen :